 As demand for instant and centralized student support continues to grow in higher education, many colleges ask us how they should implement and then continually manage their university-wide chatbot.
 Do student success and enrollment-focused chatbots need a group of ten people to manage it, or is it a part-time job?
-Do our contributors need IT skills, writing skills, or both?
+Do contributors need IT skills, writing skills, or both?

-You can debate who gets to play who in the Council, but each strategic member brings their own unique areas of expertise to guide and support Frodo (who in this analogy is the chatbot manager).
+This group of strategic leaders is kind of like the Council of Elrond in the Lord of the Rings.
+You can debate who plays who in the Council, but each strategic member brings their own unique area of expertise to guide and support Frodo (who in this analogy is the chatbot manager).
 And yes, there can also be a Samwise Gamgee in this scenario.

 I had a conversation with Katie to learn more about her successful approaches in managing their chatbot.
-She broke down her important responsibilities and attributes that would make a great Mascot chatbot manager.
+She broke down her important responsibilities and attributes that would make a great chatbot manager.

 Being the Voice of Your Mascot Bot

-Coordinating and Reporting to stakeholders and the strategic group
+Coordinating and Reporting to Stakeholders and the Strategic Group

 Katie gave the example of showing the most frequently asked questions to Wyoming’s Marketing and Communications team.
 For years, the Marketing team would use a variety of methods like focus groups and surveys to guess what students cared about before creating marketing collateral.
-This direct insight from students and the connection between the chatbot manager has allowed the marketing team to be more aligned with their marketing collateral and better informed when making marketing decisions.
+This direct insight from students and the connection between the chatbot manager has allowed the marketing team to be more aligned with their collateral and better informed when making decisions.

-Katie continues to be the voice of the chatbot and communication funnels through her as she coordinates with other stakeholders on campus to make a centralized 24/7 communication channel for their students.
+Katie continues to be the voice of the chatbot, and communication funnels through her as she coordinates with other stakeholders on campus to make a centralized 24/7 communication channel for their students.